Local Sporting Champions

 At the conclusion of each round, all eligible applications from your local area are sent for assessment by an independent assessment panel for that area.
 The panel uses information included in your application as the basis for their assessment.
 Additional information such as results or selection into further representative teams can not be added to the application after the championship occurs.

 The independent assessment panel comprises members from your local area and selection of successful applicants is made using criteria that reflects the needs of the local community.
+A number of factors are taken into account when assessing such as the quality of the application, how far the applicant is travelling and the level of competition among others.
+It is important to note that competition results do not effect the applicants chance of success.

 Why does it take several months to find out if my application is successful?